Shwensc/Linked_listt/README.md

-# Linked_listt
+In this:
-Items rel;ated to semIII linked list
+1. Implement stack using linked list
+2.